Photo above of the statue of Peter Laylor, Ballarat, Victoria. (the father of law). (c) Peter F Hughes 2005.

-Professionally, I am a secondary VCE Legal Studies, Accounting and Business teacher in a remote school in North Western Victoria.
+Professionally, I am a secondary VCE Legal Studies, Accounting and Business teacher in Victoria.
 I have also been a Victorian Curriculum and Assessment Authority (VCAA) assessor for Legal Studies for the past 7 years and was the VCAA State Reviewer for Legal Studies from 2016 – 2019.
 I am a registered provider of adult and community education specialising in professional development for Legal Studies teachers.
 As a teacher of law, I wish to share these resources with students as they embark upon their Victorian Certificate of Education.

 Students that seek higher order thinking need to be challenged.
 The law is a dynamic area of study and the basic texts we use merely scratch the surface of the study design.
 There is no substitute for reading cases and gaining an insight into a judge’s ratio decidendi.

 The Texts I am using at present are:

 Aldous, J, Making and Breaking the Law, 10th Edition McMillan Press (2018)

 Blackshield and Williams, Australian Constitutional Law and Theory, 5th Edition, The Federation Press.

 Good luck with your studies and feel free to comment on the materials here.
 I hope you find this site interesting and educational.

 Note: This site is dedicated to the memory of my indigenous friend Ronald ‘Tonky’ Logan (1952 -2008).